 Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 Severe Weather & Preparation Read-Along How can you get ready for a big storm?
 Students obtain information of different types of severe weather to observe and describe how the weather changes during these events and what students can do to prepare and stay safe.
 K-ESS3-2 Obtain and use information about weather forecasting to prepare for, and respond to, different types of local weather.
 Lesson 2 Wind & Storms Have you ever watched a storm?
 Students create a simple tool that allows them to observe how hard the wind is blowing.
 They use this tool to observe weather changes and describe the pattern of faster wind speeds right before a storm.
 K-ESS3-2 Obtain and use information about weather forecasting to prepare for, and respond to, different types of local weather.
 Lesson 3 Weather Conditions How many different kinds of weather are there?
 Students obtain information through observations of the weather.
 They communicate the information by acting as weather watchers and creating drawings of the weather conditions.
-K-ESS3-2 Obtain and use information about weather forecasting to prepare for, and respond to, different types of local weather.
+K-ESS2-1 Use and share quantitative observations of local weather conditions to describe patterns over time.